 The life of a professional referee has brought the Limerick native worldwide, opening many doors and experiences at the highest level of professional rugby.

-His first All-Ireland League (AIL) game in charge will always rank up there as one of his most memorable moments:
+However, his first All-Ireland League (AIL) game in charge will always rank up there as one of his most memorable moments:

 “I remember at my first ever game, and I think it was up in Banbridge, (Banbridge against Greystones).
 I remember blowing the whistle to start the game and pinching myself and thinking ‘well nobody can ever take this away from me that I have refereed in the All-Ireland League’, so I’ve always kind of felt privileged to get the opportunities to referee at those levels.”